greggish/markdown-cv/index.md

 ## Publications

-`2020`
+`2021`
-"Averting Tragedy of the Resource Directory Anti-Commons," _The Cambridge Handbook of Commons Research Innovations_.
-Georgetown University Press, _publication pending_
+"Averting Tragedy of the Resource Directory Anti-Commons," in Foster, S., & Swiney, C. (Eds), _The Cambridge Handbook of Commons Research Innovations_.
+Georgetown University Press. https://bit.ly/CUPChapter

 `2014`
 "With and Of and By and For," Civic Quarterly #2. [https://civicquarterly.com/article/with-and-of-and-by-and-for/](https://civicquarterly.com/article/with-and-of-and-by-and-for/)